DePayFi/public-documentation/docs/payments/donations/widget.md

 #### Sign your response

+For secure communication, DePay mandates the use of RSA-PSS to sign your response, specifying a salt length of 64 and utilizing the SHA256 hashing algorithm.
+Once signed, ensure that you encode the signature in a base64 URL-safe format and transmit it through the x-signature header.

 Make sure you sign the response body and submit the `X-Signature` header together with the response:

 ```